L1quid/TabDecay/README.md

 Archival
 --------

-The Tab Decay web service provides a backend for storing HTML archives and PNG screenshots of pages, ensuring users have access to pages even if the original site goes offline.
+An optional web service provides the backend for storing HTML archives and PNG screenshots of pages, ensuring users have access to pages even if the original site goes offline.
+Users have the option of enabling client-side encryption, which prevents the web service from having any information about a user's bookmarks.

 Exceptions
 ----------